gacetta/notes/javascriptInTheBrowser.md

 ---
 The DOM is a way of referencing an html document from a js document.
 It uses the syntax `document`

-`querySelector()` searches DOM for a certain element. `document.querySelectorAll('query')` would search the html document for every instance of <'query'> elements. 'query' might be "p" or "body" or any other tag type
+`querySelector()` searches DOM for a single certain element. `document.querySelectorAll('query')` would search the html document for every instance of <'query'> elements. 'query' might be "p" or "body" or any other tag type

 Once `querySelector()` has found an element, we can then use a method on that element such as `remove()` which deletes the targeted element

-Basic DOM manipulation is a two step process that involves selecting an element and then performing an action on it.
+Basic DOM manipulation is a two step process that involves:
+1. selecting an element
+2. then performing an action on it.

 ---
 ### removing element
+---
 select element (for instance, the first <p> tag):

   `document.querySelector('p');`